xim85/lab-intro-probability/README.md

 ## Submission

-- Submit your solutions in the Student Portal
+- Submit your solutions in the Student Portal.